 You were way ahead of the pack.
 Everybody’s doing it now.

 When we did it — especially because things weren’t going bad with my old deal — some people told us we were crazy and committing commercial suicide.
 We were totally surprised how well it worked.
 The first album on Oh Boy was Aimless Love and we followed that up with an album called German Afternoon.
 It was named after the beer we were drinking in the afternoon while we were recording.
 And while we were recording it, people were already sending in cheques for it.
 We had the record paid for while we were cutting it.
 And I figured out that the amount of money the record companies give you is just a really high-finance loan.
 That’s all coming out of your pocket.
 And like I said, that would have been fine if they knew what they were doing in my case.

 Your songs are often very literary and very narrative.
 Did you ever write fiction?

 I never did.
-The only think I was ever interested in school — and this also comes under the category of entertaining myself — is what i believe they called short shorts: Short pieces of fiction like you read in magazines.
+The only think I was ever interested in in school — and this also comes under the category of entertaining myself — is what I believe they called short shorts: Short pieces of fiction like you read in magazines.
 And I really liked dialogue.
 I once did this exercise for English class where you had to just write a few pages of dialogue.
 You couldn’t use ‘he said’ and ‘she said.’
 The reader had to be able to distinguish what character was talking just from the things they were saying.
 I really enjoyed doing that.

 You’re ending this Canadian tour by taking part in a Leonard Cohen tribute in Toronto.
 What does he mean to you?